solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 Andesine-like feldspar 8.46
 Feldspar-like mineral 1.54

 The frequent occurrence and relative size of the chondrules led to a special analysis these globules.
+In order to be sure that the processed material was free of the smallest adhering mineral pieces, the chondrules were rubbed back and forth on a dull sanding glass plate, until their surface was made completely smooth and shiny.

 ...